identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 {::boilerplate bcp14-tagged}

 JWT access token:
-: An OAuth 2.0 access token encoded in JWT format and complying with the requirements described in [RFC9068].
+: An OAuth 2.0 access token encoded in JWT format and complying to the requirements described in [RFC9068].

 This specification uses the terms "access token", "authorization server", "authorization endpoint", "authorization request", "client", "protected resource", and "resource server" defined by "The OAuth 2.0 Authorization Framework" [RFC6749].